 Fig. 3.21. (a) The Atlantic Ocean meridional overturning circulation (AMOC) observing system: moored arrays (dashed black and orange lines) and sections across which the AMOC is estimated by combining in situ measurements (Argo, XBT, bottom pressure) with satellite altimetry data (red lines).
-The moored arrays that have been updated since the State of the Climate in 2020 report (orange dashed lines) include: OSNAP (Overturning in the Subpolar North Atlantic Program) in the subpolar North Atlantic, RAPID-MOCHA-WBTS (Rapid Climate Change/MOC and Heatflux Array/Western Boundary Time Series) at 26.5N, and SAMBA (South Atlantic MOC Basin-wide Array) at 34.5°S. The arrays that have not yet been updated (black dashed lines) include: MOVE (Meridional Overturning Variability Experiment) at 16°N and TRACOS (Tropical Atlantic Circulation Overturning) at 11°S. (b) Monthly time series of the AMOC northward volume transport (black) and MHT (red) across the OSNAP array. (c) Monthly time series of the AMOC northward volume transport (black) and AMHT (red) across the RAPID/MOCHA/WBTS array. (d) Monthly time series of the AMOC northward volume transport (black) and AMHT (red) across the SAMBA.
+The moored arrays that have been updated since the State of the Climate in 2020 report (orange dashed lines) include: OSNAP (Overturning in the Subpolar North Atlantic Program) in the subpolar North Atlantic, RAPID-MOCHA-WBTS (Rapid Climate Change/MOC and Heatflux Array/Western Boundary Time Series) at 26.5N, and SAMBA (South Atlantic MOC Basin-wide Array) at 34.5°S. The arrays that have not yet been updated (black dashed lines) include: MOVE (Meridional Overturning Variability Experiment) at 16°N and TRACOS (Tropical Atlantic Circulation Overturning) at 11°S. (b) Monthly time series of the AMOC northward volume transport (black) and AMHT (red) across the OSNAP array. (c) Monthly time series of the AMOC northward volume transport (black) and AMHT (red) across the RAPID/MOCHA/WBTS array. (d) Monthly time series of the AMOC northward volume transport (black) and AMHT (red) across the SAMBA.
 Units for the AMOC/AMHT are Sv/PW.